istio/istio.io/content/en/docs/concepts/deployment-models/index.md

   namespace
 - Stronger isolation: isolating test workloads from production workloads

-In the most basic multiple mesh model, each mesh forms a strict boundary and there is no communication between meshes.
-However, you can enable inter-mesh communication with {{< gloss >}}mesh federation{{< /gloss >}}.
+You can enable inter-mesh communication with {{< gloss >}}mesh federation{{< /gloss >}}.
 When federating, each mesh can expose a set of services and identities, which all participating meshes can recognize.

 {{< image width="50%"
     link="multi-mesh.svg"